 Enjoy the music of the old west with songs like: Big Rock Candy Mountain (1885), Blue Tail Fly, (1846), Red River Valley (1896), Oh My Darling Clementine (1884) and more.

-Each of the 6 trains has an engine and 5 cars.
+Each of the six trains has an engine and five cars.
 For the "wildest ride" request a seat in the back rows.
 For tamer rides, request a seat in the front of the train.

 Big Thunder Mountain Railroad is beautiful at night; be sure and ride after dark if you have the chance.

-Persons in wheelchairs should continue past the entrance and go into the exit of the attraction, look for a Cast Member for boarding instructions.
+Visitors in wheelchairs should continue past the entrance and go into the exit of the attraction to look for a Cast Member for boarding instructions.
 You will need to transfer from your wheelchair to a train car.

 Hidden Mickey Alert - Three rusty gears laying on the grass as you reenter the station.